Cidara Therapeutics Announces - GuruFocus.com

-SAN DIEGO, Nov.
-29, 2022 (GLOBE NEWSWIRE) -- Cidara Therapeutics, Inc. ( CDTX), a biotechnology company developing long-acting therapeutics designed to improve the standard of care for patients facing serious diseases, today announced that Institutional Shareholder Services (ISS) and Glass Lewis and Co, LLC, two leading, independent proxy advisory firms, have both recommended that stockholders vote “FOR” the proposed reverse stock split at the Company’s upcoming Special Meeting of Stockholders, scheduled for Thursday, December 15, 2022 at 8:00 a.m.
-PST.
+SAN DIEGO, Dec.
+01, 2022 (GLOBE NEWSWIRE) -- Cidara Therapeutics, Inc. ( CDTX), a biotechnology company developing long-acting therapeutics designed to improve the standard of care for patients facing serious diseases, today announced that the U.S. Patent and Trademark Office issued U.S. Patent No. 11,510,992, entitled Compositions and Methods for the Treatment of Viral Infections, for CD388, a highly potent, long-acting drug-Fc conjugate (DFC) designed to achieve universal prevention of seasonal and pandemic influenza.

-“We appreciate the recommendation of two leading independent proxy advisory firms advising our stockholders to vote in favor of the proposed reverse stock split,” said Jeffrey Stein, Ph.D., president and chief executive officer of Cidara.
-“We believe that the Board’s proposal is in the best interest of all shareholders and encourage each investor to follow the recommendations of ISS and Glass Lewis and vote “FOR” the proposal promptly.”
+The patent is the first issued for CD388, and includes claims directed to the composition of matter of CD388.
+The patent is projected to expire in 2039 plus any available patent term extension.

-ISS and Glass Lewis are independent proxy advisory firms and do not have any business relationship with Cidara.
-Cidara did not engage or compensate either firm for their analysis or recommendations.
+“We are pleased to receive the first U.S. patent for our lead flu DFC, CD388, as we establish robust IP protection for this new class of drug,” said Jeffrey Stein, Ph.D., president and chief executive officer of Cidara.
+“Achieving this milestone concludes a productive year for the CD388 program, including the ongoing Phase 1 first in human trial, as well as the Phase 2a human challenge study.
+We look forward to announcing results from these trials in the first half of 2023.”

 About Cidara Therapeutics